Health district will back board if it votes to reopen schools

 The Southern Nevada Health District will support reopening Clark County schools should the school board vote to do so, even if local health data hasn’t met ideal conditions, acting Chief Health Officer Fermin Leguen said at a meeting Thursday night.

 A vote on a plan to transition the district to some in-person instruction was not scheduled for Thursday’s board meeting but is expected to take place at the Nov.
-12 board meeting.
+12 meeting.
+There is no timeline or target date for returning.

-Leguen presented COVID-19 updates for the third time to the Clark County School District board of trustees, saying he believed it was unlikely the county would reach levels designated by the Centers for Disease Control as presenting the lowest risk for reopening schools — among them, a 3 percent or lower positivity rate over two weeks.
+Leguen on Thursday gave COVID-19 updates for the third time to the Clark County School District board of trustees, saying he believed it was unlikely the county would reach levels designated by the Centers for Disease Control and Prevention as presenting the lowest risk for reopening schools — among them, a 3 percent or lower positivity rate over two weeks.

+The health district reported a 9.6 percent positivity rate over a two-week period on Thursday.

 Leguen said that when he first presented to the board in September, the case rate in Clark County had been trending down, and he expected the county to reach acceptable levels for reopening in schools in four to six weeks — if nothing new happened.